fluescher/cascld-kubernetes/03-networking-load-balancing/readme.md

   type: ClusterIP
 ```

-Now access this service from your bastion pod using its name and try to answer the following questions.
+Now access this service from your bastion pod (`kubectl run my-shell --rm -it --image amouat/network-utils -- bash`) using its name and try to answer the following questions.

 - What kind of service did you create?
 - Whats the IP of this service?